MetkelK/newsapp/README.md

+﻿# News App

+## About

-﻿This site was built to pull news articles from various sources using multiple apis.
+This site was built to pull news articles from various sources using multiple APIs.

-Currently using the New York Times api.
+Currently using the New York Times API.
 Will add more in the future

 View live at
 https://modest-blackwell-d7e99c.netlify.app/